|Dr. Robert Planqué|

 I'm Assistant Professor in Mathematical Biology.
 I also am one of the founders and admins of

-Xeno-canto, a large website for sharing bird sound recordings from around the world.
+Xeno-canto, the world's largest open resource for bird sound recordings.
 For a flavour, read this Guardian article.

 My current research activities include

-Bifurcation theory for metabolic pathways, optimization problems, stochasticity in signal transduction, community microbiology.
+Bifurcation theory for metabolic pathways, optimization problems, control problems, stochasticity in signal transduction, community microbiology.

-In collaboration with Joost Hulshof, Gosse Overal, Frank Bruggeman, Bas Teusink (all VU).
+In collaboration with Joost Hulshof, Gosse Overal, Frank Bruggeman, Bas Teusink, Daan de Groot (all VU).

 Behaviour, Ecology, Evolution